-Mercury Jets is an on demand air charter provider specializing in private jet and turboprop charters in Santiago, Chile.
+Mercury Jets is an on demand air charter provider specializing in private jet charter and services in Santiago, Chile.
 Our team is composed of industry-leading professionals dedicated to providing our customers with the ultimate air charter experience.
 We are committed to safety, reliability, and white glove customer service.
-To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1-212-840-8000 .
+To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1-212-840-8000.

 About Santiago and Places to Visit